cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 ## Footnotes:
 <sup>1</sup> LED and CFL lightbulbs won't behave *quite* that simply, but the end result is still flicker, based on the variation in RMS line voltage

+## Attributions:
+This was a major team effort on the Voron discord, but special recognition should go to:
+* Voron discord user Royicus, for many scope captures and much testing
+* Voron discord user Arc, for coming up with the numbers and some scope captures showing the reasons for instability at mains frequency
+* Voron discord user Thor, for images

 # old stuff, remove later: